-- One of the few TESOL programmes in the UK which incorporates a placement component.
+- One of the few TESOL courses in the UK that incorporates a placement component.

 - Designed for both experienced teachers and those with little or no teaching experience.

 - Blends the theory of language and linguistics teaching with practical skills development.

 Based at our beautiful Newton Park campus, this TESOL (Teaching English to Students of Other Languages) course is for those who wish to teach English as a second or foreign language.
-We aim to develop confident, well informed, resourceful language teaching practitioners who are capable of designing and teaching comprehensive language programmes.
+We aim to develop confident and well-informed language teaching practitioners who are capable of designing and teaching comprehensive language programmes.
 You’ll extend your knowledge base by engaging in independent research into your own practice and setting.

-We recognise and value professional, cultural and life experiences; you’ll develop and explore these experiences during the programme.
+We recognise the value of professional, cultural and life experiences, which you’ll develop and explore during the programme.
 This will enhance your professional knowledge and understanding through reflection, aided by theoretical input and practical application.